mohitksharma10/mohitksharma10.github.io/_pages/Projects.md

 author_profile: true
 permalink: /Projects/
 ---
 The core of my research has been dedicated to investigating sustainable bio-based materials, encompassing their synthesis, characterization, and functional evaluation for a wide range of advanced applications.
-I have involved in following Research and Development project:
+I have involved in following Research and Development projects:

 - Inpactus
 - From Fossil to Forest